-Consistent with the updated Section 102(b)(7), the Exculpation Amendment would only exculpate certain of our senior officers from personal liability for monetary damages for breaches of their duty of care in direct claims brought by stockholders against such officers.
+Consistent with the updated Section 102(b)(7), and subject to any future applicable changes to the DGCL, the Exculpation Amendment would only exculpate certain of our senior officers from personal liability for monetary damages for breaches of their duty of care in direct claims brought by stockholders against such officers.
 The Exculpation Amendment would not exculpate any of our officers from monetary liability for breach of their duty of care in claims brought against such officer directly by the Company itself or brought derivatively by our stockholders.
 Furthermore, as is the case for directors under our current Certificate of Incorporation, officers would not be exculpated from personal liability for breaches of their duty of loyalty, acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law, or any transaction in which the officer derived an improper personal benefit.